savadevel/WhereToHaveLunch/README.md

 }
 ```

 ### Add only one vote for the restaurant on current date
-(if it is before 11:00)

-The operation available for USER only
+The operation available for USER role, if it is before 11:00 and the restaurant has a menu

 Code samples (shell)